anonaddy/addy.io/source/faq.md

 * DMARC - to check for email spoofing and reject emails that fail
 * FQDN - the sender must be using a valid fully qualified domain name
 * PTR record check - if the sender has no valid PTR record it is rejected

+## Do you provide SMTP credentials for aliases? {#do-you-provide-smtp-credentials-for-aliases}

+No, you cannot send directly from your aliases using SMTP credentials in your email client.
+Please see the [replying from aliases](/help/replying-to-email-using-an-alias/) and [sending from aliases](/help/sending-email-from-an-alias/) help articles.

 ## What do you use to do DNS lookups on domain names? {#what-do-you-use-to-do-dns-lookups-on-domain-names}